 Calls and video conferencing

-Skype: Skype helps you make free calls to other Skype users as well as cheap international calling (I don’t use Skype for international calls because Reliance Global Call provides more cheaper rates than Skype).
-When working for clients, Skype help me talk with them endlessly without worrying too much about the distance or where they are situated and help me focus on understanding their requirements in a much better way.
+Skype: Skype helps you make free calls to other Skype users as well as cheap international calling.
+When working for clients, Skype helps me talk with them endlessly without worrying too much about the distance or where they are situated and help me focus on understanding their requirements in a much better way.

 Google Drive Formerly known as Google Docs: Google drive helps me create documents on the go and I can share them with my team and collaborate with the in real time.
 Google drive also provides an